Dog Crate Size Calculator

 What Size Crate Do I Need for My Dog?

-The right crate size is your dog's length nose-to-base-of-tail plus 2 to 4 inches, by their shoulder height plus 4 to 6 inches.
-The exact buffer depends on purpose: snug for potty training (2" length, 3" height), comfortable for sleeping (4" length, 5" height), and IATA-compliant for cargo travel (3" length, 4" height with mandated ear-clearance).
+The right crate size is your dog's length nose-to-base-of-tail plus 2 to 4 inches, by their height from the floor to the top of the head plus 2 to 4 inches - and it must also respect their weight, since a short but heavy dog needs the roomier crate its weight calls for.
+The exact buffer depends on purpose: snug for potty training, comfortable for sleeping, and IATA-compliant for cargo travel (with mandated ear-clearance headroom).
+If your dog falls between two sizes, always size up.

 Most existing crate-size guides stop at a single static chart by weight.
 This calculator goes further: it accepts breed-specific dimensions, accepts your own dog measurements for precision, and segments the recommendation by purpose.
 The biggest advantage is the IATA cargo path - we match your dog to the specific IATA carrier code (100 through 700) required for airline cargo travel, which standard charts ignore.